-Complaints can be sent to any member of ETA staff and should immediately be escalated to the Governance Director in order to convene the complaints panel and pass on the complaint information.
-If the Governance Director is unavailable, any of the candidates nominated as suitable to serve as a panel chair should act in their stead to convene a complaints panel.
-If none of them are available, the complainant should be informed of the reason for the delay and suitable candidates should be chosen by the Governance Director.
+Complaints can be sent to any member of ETA staff and should immediately be escalated to the governance director in order to convene the complaints panel and pass on the complaint information.
+If the governance director is unavailable, another ETA staff member should act in their stead to convene a complaints panel.